anywhichway/array-set-ops/README.md

 }
 ```

 However, if there is a desire to sample or split the product for additional processing bottlenecks will occur because generator access must be sequential.
-With `CartsianProduct` you can do something like this:
+With `CartesianProduct` you can do something like this:

 ```javascript
 const cp = CartesianProduct(array1,array2,array3);